testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance, #draft`

-:white_check_mark:  **Do:** Use the same DB like production, only optimize it for testing.
+:white_check_mark:  **Do:** Use the same DB like production and optimize it for testing by turn off the DB durability settings.
 Others tempt to use other in-memory SQL DB like SQL-Lite that are 99% compatible - This not only bring noise but also slower.

 Avoid fake DBs, it brings noise, loosen the DB durability settings to gain performance boost, for example {something}, show numbers,